joyboseroy/indus_decipher/README.md

 vision/OCR layer, not sign-sequence data, and would only matter if this project extends into image processing.

+M77/EBUDS itself is done (see above).
+The general principle that made it straightforward once the data arrived still holds for any future real
-Once a real bulk M77/EBUDS export is obtained by any route, converting it into the schema in `data/loader.py` is the only integration work needed.
+export: converting it into the schema in `data/loader.py` is the only integration work needed.
 Nothing else in the codebase changes.

 ## The reading-direction diagnostic